savvot/random/README.md

 ## Features ##
 - Deterministic random generators with optional seeds
-- Correct uniform distribution (there are some tests for this)
+- Correct uniform distribution
+- Gaussian sampler for normally distributed random numbers based on **Ziggurat algorithm**
 - Extensible architecture: it is easy to add your own source of randomness
 - Seeds can be **strings** of any length you want
 - Possibility to save and restore current PRNG's state at any time, so one can **replay** the sequence from known state